 A stable internet connection with good upload speeds

 Look for a supplier who offers high upload speeds as well as download speeds.
-This is important for when you need to upload files, stream a training session you are running, or take part in video calls.
+This is important for when you need to upload files, stream a training session you are running like those that come with TEFL courses online, or take part in video calls.

 Bear in mind the broadband needs of the whole family